vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 CHAPTER III

 The question is only about his exact position in relation to Bharata, and on this also Abhinava, though indirectly and incidentally, has spoken in terms not easily to be mistaken.
-Bharata, while speaking on Nândi in Ch.
+Bharata, while speaking on Nāndi in Ch.
 I., S. 56, uses the word "vicitrā" and Abhinava, commenting on this word, says :

 "Ata eva vicitretyuktam..